emiruz/1brc/README.md

 [binary prefix tree](https://en.wikipedia.org/wiki/Left-child_right-sibling_binary_tree)
 instead of a hash table.
-I've found the simplicity of Fortran to be a very pleasant surprise, even though this kind of problem is far from its forte.
+I've found the simplicity of Fortran to be a very pleasant surprise, even though this kind of problem is not its forte.
 ```
 gfortran -march=native -O3 -o 1brc 1brc_lcrs.f90
 time ./1brc | wc -l